garciart/network-automation/README.md

 sudo ifconfig br0 up # Start the bridge sudo ifconfig br0 192.168.1.1/24 # Configure the bridge
 ```

+>**NOTE** - In the **gns3_run** script, there are commented-out commands for creating a Layer 2 TAP interface using tuntap.
+You can uncomment them later on, if you are uncomfortable connecting directly to a Layer 3 bridge, or if you need to connect to a Layer 2 device instead.

 Check the configuration and the bridge by inputting ```ifconfig br0``` and ```brctl show br0```: